From Cannabis to Minimum Wage and Beyond: How Did Workplace Law Issues on State Ballots Fare This Election Day?

 Oregon voters will decide whether cannabis businesses will need to enter into a signed labor peace agreement with a labor organization to obtain or renew the license from the Oregon Liquor and Cannabis Commission required to do business in the state.
 You can read more about this industry trend by clicking here.

-Result: This measure passed with an approximate 55% to 45% vote count.
+Result: This measure passed with an approximate 55% to 45% vote count, which you can read about in detail here.

 South Dakota